3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 the images will be read from disk and loaded back into the queue.
 In order to accomplish this concurrency, two threads will be needed.
 One thread will be used to produce data.
-The other thread will belong to the caller of the `GetImage` method and will be used to dequeue the next image and serve it the caller.
+The other thread will belong to the caller of the `GetImage` method and will be used to dequeue the next image, by blocking if necessary, and serve it the caller.
+The only resource shared between the two threads are the `ConcurrentQueue<Bitmap>` which will account for synchronization issues between the two.

 ## Computer Vision Design